 After parking the car (see directions below), we followed the Backbone Trail downhill past a creek (usually dry) and towards a trail sign at a fork.
 The Backbone Trail continued to the right, but we took the trail of use to the left.
 After a minute or two on this branch trail, we had to look for one of several scrambling trails that branched to the left.

-After some trial and error to find the scramble that we were most comfortable with, we then reached the bottom of the descent where we immediately were next to a stream.
-Next, we pretty much scrambled our way upstream (both alongside it as well as inside it) which involved going over some deadfalls and termite-ridden trees.
+After some trial and error to find the scrambling route that we were most comfortable with, we then reached the bottom of the descent where we immediately were next to a stream.
+Next, we pretty much scrambled our way upstream (both alongside it as well as inside it) which involved going over some deadfalls and termite-rotted trees.
 After a couple of minutes of this, we were right before the base of Newton Canyon Falls.

 The total hiking distance for just this falls was about a mile round trip.
 Short but sweet, in my mind.

 There were actually more waterfalls in the area, but we didn't have the time to do them nor did we feel like partaking in additional scrambling.
 As suggested in our California Waterfalls book, we could have followed the stream downstream towards the top of more cascades eventually getting to another 25ft waterfall known as Zuma Falls.
 Plus, had we continued on the Backbone Trail, we could've seen the Upper Zuma Falls which was dry on our first visit (and we didn't take photos of it so no evidence of that either).
 After 2.5 miles on the Backbone Trail, we could've connected with the Encinal Canyon Road.